kieda/QCode/README.md

     We can enter an environment out of the default class by the tags "@--" and "--@" We can enter an environment at the start of this class (the preamble) by the tags "#--" and "--#"

     One can save a QCode file through the hotkey "CTRL+S".
 One can save a java file through the hotkey "CTRL+ALT+S".
-We will soon have a "save as" option.
+One can open a .qcode file using the hotkey "CTRL+O".
+We cannot open a java file as a qcode file (we would have to do some crazy parsing to handle all those cases yo).

 Note that these are not final, and will probably change.